lalrochhara/Bawihtei/README.md

 <h2 align="center">
-    ──「 Bawihtei IS A MODULAR BOT WITH ANIME THEME 」──
+    ──「 BAWIHTEI IS A MODULAR BOT WITH ANIME THEME 」──
 </h2>

 <p align="center">